-Dagala Thousand lakes trek is the off beaten track as you hardly see trekkers on the trail.
-As this moderate short day trek passes through various shimmering high altitude lakes, it is often named as the Thousand Lakes Trek.
-Trekking amidst the picturesque lakes, one will be treated with stunning views of some of the world’s highest Himalayan ranges including Mount Everest in Nepal, Jumolhari, Masanggang, Jichu Drake, Tiger Mountain in Bhutan and many more.
+Dagala Trek is off the beaten track as you hardly see trekkers on the trail.
+As this moderate short day trek passes through various shimmering high altitude lakes, it is often named the Thousand Lakes Trek.
+Trekking amidst the picturesque lakes, one will be treated with stunning views of some of the world’s highest Himalayan ranges including Mount Everest in Nepal, Jumolhari, Masanggang, Jichu Drake, Tiger Mountain in Bhutan, and many more.

 Call our experts

 You will begin the day by driving for about 45 min to the beautiful Genekha Village from where your trek starts.
-The villages is famous for producing masutake and chantarelle mushrooms.
-You will walk over mule path, through terraced fields and coniferous forests rich with alpine flora and plenty of birds.
+The village is famous for producing matsutake and chanterelle mushrooms.
+You will walk on mule path, through terraced fields and coniferous forests rich with alpine flora and plenty of birds.
 You will then descend down to the river and after two hours of gradual uphill climb you reach the huge rock platform at 3350m, which offers a picturesque view of the valley.
 After another two hours of trekking you will reach your campsite at Gur (3,290m), amidst abundance of wild flowers.

 12KM | 6 HOURS | 1010M ASCENT | CAMP ALT 4300M

 While trekking across the ridges, one enjoys the beauty of the rugged mountain vegetation.
 Today’s trek is amidst flowers, wild asparagus (in spring) and large meadows, which freshens your mind.
-Weaving through tiny streams, you will climb gently through scattered birches and rhododendrons to arrive at Pagalabtsa pass (4,250m) marked by huge cairns.
-From the pass, you will have spectacular views of Kanchenjunga (Sikkim) and most of the Bhutanese Himalayan peaks.
-Descending from the pass one will view whole Dagala range meadows and yak herders camp.
+Weaving through tiny streams, you will climb gently through scattered birches and rhododendrons to arrive at Pagalabtsa pass (4250m) marked by huge cairns.
+From the pass, you will have spectacular views of Kanchenjunga (in Sikkim) and most of the Bhutanese Himalayan peaks.
+Descending from the pass one will view whole the Dagala range, meadows and yak herders camp.
 Lunch at nearby yak herder’s camp.
-You will descend into the Labatama valley and then ascend gradually through the valley passing some yak herder huts till you reach Utsho Lake (4,300m) where golden trouts are in abundance.
+Then you will descend into the Labatama valley and ascend gradually through the valley passing some yak herder huts till you reach Utsho Lake (4300m) where golden trouts are in abundance.
 Our campsite is right next to the lake.

 8KM | 5-6 HOURS | 220M ASCENT | 520M DESCENT | CAMP ALT 4000M

-You will walk along the western side of Dalatsho up to a saddle at (4520m) from where you have a majestic view of the prominent Himalayan peaks such as Everest (Nepal), Kanchenjunga (Sikkim), Masangang, Tiger Mountain, Tsendagang and Jichu Drake in Bhutan.
-From the saddle the path descends, passing some yak herder huts to Doccha Chuu River.
+You will walk along the western side of Dalatsho up to a saddle at 4520m from where you have a majestic view of the prominent Himalayan peaks such as Everest in Nepal, Kanchenjunga in Sikkim, Masangang, Tiger Mountain, Tsendagang and Jichu Drake in Bhutan.
+From the saddle, the path descends passing some yak herder huts to Doccha Chuu River.
 You will follow the river for a while, staying higher up on the slope until you reach Panka.
-Here the Himalayan monal peasants are common sight, besides yaks and horses.
-We will camp at Panka (4,000m).
+Here the Himalayan monal peasants are a common sight, besides yaks and horses.
+We will camp at Panka at an altitude of 4000m.

 14KM | 8 HOURS | 180M ASCENT | 1540M DESCENT